Advice, support and help for children and young people with Neurodiversity Needs

 Social communication

-Autistic people can have differences in interpreting both verbal and non-verbal language like gestures or tone of voice.
-Some autistic people are unable to speak or have limited speech while other autistic people have very good language skills but struggle to understand sarcasm or tone of voice.
-Other areas of difference include:
+Some autistic people are unable to speak or have limited speech while other autistic people have very good language skills.
+There may be an in-balance between expressive language and receptive language.
+Other areas of differences include:

-• Need extra time to process information or answer questions.
+• Using different skills to process information or answer questions

 Social interaction